COLOURFUL T-SHIRTS, CLOTHING & GIFTS INSPIRED BY JAPAN - WORLDWIDE SHIPPING

 Cherry Blossoms in Japan

-I found out about the viewing from a print-out in reception when I checked into my hotel in Osaka.
+It’s a few years ago when I went – at that time, you didn’t need a reservation.
+When I checked into my hotel in Osaka, I spotted a leaflet in reception.
 It was extremely lucky that my visit coincided with the single week in the year that the garden’s open to the public, so I decided to go along that evening.

-I was nowhere near prepared for what was like!
-I’d expected a cherry blossom viewing to be a serene affair, appreciating the delicate beauty of the flowers.
-It turned out to be more like cherry blossom madness!
+I was nowhere near prepared for what it was like!
+I’d expected a cherry blossom viewing to be a peaceful and serene, appreciating the delicate beauty of the flowers.
+It was more like a cherry blossom frenzy, as it was so busy, with everyone excitedly taking pictures!

 As soon as we got out of the station and saw all those people walking across the bridge, I could already see how popular it was.
-Usually I’m not a fan of busy places, but the crowds gave it such an amazing atmosphere – everyone was excited, taking pictures and it really felt like an event.
+Usually I’m not a fan of busy places, but the crowds gave it such an amazing atmosphere – it really felt like an event.

 Japanese Street Food

-Parallel to the walkway of trees, on the way back alongside the river were two rows of food stalls (both double-sided – that’s 2km of stands!) with every type of Japanese street food you can imagine.
-There was yakisoba, takoyaki, grilled fish, okonomiyaki on a stick, choco bananas, chilled cucumbers, taiyaki and lots more.
-They were similar stalls to what I’d seen at matsuri (festivals).
-It was really interesting to see what types of foods there are – they’re completely different from what you’d get at street food stands in the UK.
+Parallel to the walkway, alongside the river there are two rows of food stalls (both double-sided – that’s 2km of stands!).
+There’s every type of Japanese street food you can imagine: yakisoba, takoyaki, grilled fish, okonomiyaki on a stick, choco bananas, chilled cucumbers, taiyaki and lots more.

 Japanese street food stalls